nodejs/node/doc/api/buffer.markdown

 If the value is greater than `Number.MAX_SAFE_INTEGER` then a String is returned, otherwise a Number is returned.
-Because of this, it is assumed that you will pass the return value to JavaScript Int64 module, rather than interact with the value directly.
+Because of this, it is assumed that you will pass the return value to a JavaScript Int64 module, rather than interact with the value directly.

 Set `noAssert` to true to skip validation of `offset`.
 This means that `offset`